 and starting 117 in eight seasons, Thomas ranks sixth in tackles-for-loss with

-62. He is eighth with 56 sacks, forced 12 fumbles, and recovered 8, returning
+62. He is eleventh with 56 sacks, forced 12 fumbles, and recovered 8, returning

 two for touchdowns.
 He also had two interceptions and notched a safety.

 3) Gary Larsen: A member of one of the best front fours in NFL history, Larsen was a crucial part of the team’s dominant

 defenses in the late ‘60’s and early ‘70’s.
 He played in 135 games, starting

 107, in 10 seasons for the Vikings.
 He recorded 37 sacks, recovered 10 fumbles,

 2) John Randle: A standout defensive tackle who played in 176 games and